Rabbits are little warm-blooded creatures, with the Oryctolagus cuniculus incorporating the European rabbit species and relatives.

 Their short hair is in different shadings.
 Also, ARBA recognizes this breed as a show breed.

-Jersey Wooly hares have a delicate nature in that they can’t kick or chomp their controller.
+Jersey Wooly hares are delicate because they can’t kick or chomp their controller.

 9. Holland Lop